ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 ![Figure 3: Follow another user](images/followactivity.svg)
 This diagram shows what occurs once a user tries to follow another user.
 If user isn't logged in, they will be redirected to the login page.
-Otherwise, depending whether the user already follows someone else, either 'Unfollow' or 'Follow' will be displayed.
+Otherwise, whether the user already follows someone else or not, either 'Follow' or 'Unfollow' will be displayed.

 ![Figure 4: User viewing their timeline](images/loginactivity.svg)